groonga/groonga/doc/source/reference/api/plugin.rst

 .. c:function:: grn_obj *grn_plugin_proc_get_var_by_offset(grn_ctx *ctx, grn_user_data *user_data, unsigned int offset)

-   It gets a variable value from `grn_user_data` by specify the offset position of the variable.
+   It gets a variable value from `grn_user_data` by specifying the offset position of the variable.

    :param offset: The offset position of the variable.
    :return: A variable value on success, NULL otherwise.